 \subsection{On the CIFAR-10 dataset}

-In this subsection, we demonstrate that the two-phase phenomenon is shared by different MLPs on the CIFAR-10 dataset \citep{krizhevsky2009learning}.
-For different MLPs, we adapted learning rate $\eta =0.1$, batch size $bs=100$, SGD optimizer, and ReLU activation function.
+In this subsection, we demonstrated that the two-phase phenomenon was shared by different MLPs on the CIFAR-10 dataset \citep{krizhevsky2009learning}.
+For different MLPs, we adopted the learning rate $\eta =0.1$, the batch size $bs=100$, the SGD optimizer, and the ReLU activation function.
 Besides, we used two data augmentation methods, including random cropping and random horizontal flipping.
-Results of MLPs trained on the CIFAR-10 are shown in Figure \ref{fig:cifar}.
+The training loss, the testing loss, the training accuracy, the testing accuracy, the cosine similarity of features, and the cosine similarity of feature gradients of MLPs trained on the CIFAR-10 dataset are shown in Figure \ref{fig:cifar}.